Bandwidth/bandwidth.github.io/voice/bxml/about.md

 the `answerUrl` field.
 Subsequent callbacks are made by specifying event-specific `*Url` attributes on the appropriate verbs.
 If a relative URL is provided in BXML, it is resolved relative to the request that retrieved that BXML.

+If BXML execution ends without performing a callback, there is an implicit `<Hangup>` at the end of the document.

 ### Verbs

 | Verb                                        | Description                                                                                                                                                                         |